apache/superset/docs/installation.rst

 a ``CACHE_CONFIG``, constant in your ``caravel_config.py`` that complies with the Flask-Cache specifications.

-Flask-Cache supports multiple caching backends (Redis, Memcache, SimpleCache (in-memory), or the local filesystem).
+Flask-Cache supports multiple caching backends (Redis, Memcached, SimpleCache (in-memory), or the local filesystem).
+If you are going to use Memcached please use the pylibmc client library as python-memcached does not handle storing binary data correctly.

 For setting your timeouts, this is done in the Caravel metadata and goes up the "timeout searchpath", from your slice configuration, to your